fzachary/bamazon/README.md

 # Bamazon
-Node.js Amazon-like storefront using MySQL and Inquirer packages
+A Node.js Amazon-like storefront using MySQL and Inquirer packages

 ___